RASTP: Representation-Aware Semantic Token Pruning for Generative Recommendation with Semantic Identifiers: EXPERIMENTS

 \subsubsection{Datasets.}

 We conduct our evaluation on the 5-core filtered Amazon datasets for Beauty, Sports, and Toys.
 For each user, we reserve the last interaction as the test sample, the second-to-last for validation, and all earlier interactions for training.
-Item textual features consist of Title, Categories, Description, and Price.